7 Hottest and Most In-Demand Jobs in IT Industry in 2023.

 What can you do then?
 Well, as a rule of thumb, it is a good idea to serve the market closely.
 Just follow the money.
 You can well predict which professions will be booming next, given how much Venture Capital money is currently being pumped into specific sectors.

-For instance, in 2022 a record amount of Venture Capital money went to blockchain and metaverse, therefore, we can project that in the next few years, the demand for blockchain developers and AI game programmers will be high.
+For instance, in 2022 a record amount of Venture Capital money was pumped into blockchain and Metaverse.
+Therefore, we can project that in the next few years, the demand for blockchain developers and AI game programmers will be high.

 Good luck with your career plans and don’t hesitate to contact us if you are planning to change your career track and start a new professional adventure!